xuanlong-yu/xuanlong-yu.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a PhD student at Université Paris-Saclay, and ENSTA Paris, Institut Polytechnique de Paris, France, under the supervision of [Emanuel Aldea](http://hebergement.u-psud.fr/emi/) and [Gianni Franchi](https://www.ensta-paris.fr/fr/gianni-franchi).
-Prior to it, I obtained my M.Eng in image processing from Télécom Saint-Etienne, France, and B.Eng. in telecommunication engineering from Xidian University, China.
-I am especially interested in uncertainty quantification for deep learning, with applications to computer vision tasks, as well as multimodal learning.
+Xuanlong Yu completed his PhD in 2023 at Université Paris-Saclay, and ENSTA Paris, Institut Polytechnique de Paris, France, under the supervision of [Emanuel Aldea](http://hebergement.u-psud.fr/emi/) and [Gianni Franchi](https://www.ensta-paris.fr/fr/gianni-franchi).
+His research interests lie in AI safety, specifically uncertainty quantification in deep learning, as well as multimodal learning.

-I successfully defended my PhD dissertation. on 11th December 2023. <strong>I am looking for an R&D position in industry or a postdoc position (but an R/D position is better :D) in any area over the world</strong>.
-If you pass by and are interested in my research, don't hesitate to contact me if you have such an opportunity.
+<strong>Xuanlong is looking for an R&D position in industry or a postdoc position (but an R/D position is better :D) in any area over the world.</strong>

 Recent News